 Through this transition period, it will be mostly business as usual including online retail, donations, research, rehabilitation, education and advocacy.
 Any questions?
 Just drop us an email to email@example.com.

 The Wingspan Board and Staff thank you for your continued support; together we have achieved some amazing things for New Zealand Birds of Prey and look forward to this new journey.

 The raptor experience.
 A High Impact Encounter Coming Soon

 An understated entrance with a few farm paddocks, and modest farm buildings, the Wingspan National Bird of Prey Centre was a real little gem.
 Featuring threatened New Zealand falcons, hawks and owls – Wingspan is a unique conservation programme, nationally significant as New Zealand’s first and only bird of prey centre.

 Visitors to the new Wingspan Centre opening later this year will be able to view a museum area and sneak previews into the incubation and service areas, before entering the main aviary – a landscaped, all-weather walkway.
 Themed with native plants and large aviaries, the new centre will be a very impressive facility of international standard.

 A real highlight at The Centre is the flying display of falcons and other birds of prey over the surrounding farmland each afternoon.
 We practice the age-old art of falconry as a method to prepare birds for release into the wild.

 The free flying falcons are passionately described as little ‘spitfires’.
 Visitors will be impressed by their fast flight, steep climbs and stoops.

-Visitors welcome without appointment.
+Visitors will be welcome when the new centre opens later this year.
 Groups of 16+ will be required to book in advance.